build2/README/roadmap.md

 - **Incremental testing**

   We would like to be able to run tests only for targets that have changed.
-  This will rely heavily on our existing work in Testscript, specifically, the fact that the test inputs/outputs are well-encapsulated.
+  This will rely heavily on our existing work on Testscript, specifically, the fact that the test inputs/outputs are well-encapsulated.